SaltieRL/DistributedReplays/README.md

   - [Mac/Windows: Docker Desktop](https://www.docker.com/products/docker-desktop)
   - [Ubuntu/Debian-ish: Docker CLI](https://docs.docker.com/install/linux/docker-ce/debian/#install-docker-ce)

+### Environment variables (Optional)
+Included in the repository there's a env.example file that can be used to customize the environment variables used in Docker Compose.
+Usage of this file is not mandatory but if you want to leverage on it, you should rename it to ```.env``` and edit accordingly.

 ### Run Everything
 ```bash
 # Start containers.
 Should be in project root directory (where docker-compose.yml is)